jedlimlx/Cellular-Automaton-Viewer/README.md

 You will need the Java Runtime Environment / Java Development Kit to run the *.jar file.<br>
 If you use Windows, you can use the *.exe file that doesn't need Java.<br>

+Note that this *.jar runs on the Java Runtime Environment / Java Development Kit 11 and above.

 See [MODIFY.md](MODIFY.md) for instructions on how to build the application from source and how to modify it.

 What is this?